mmirudeea/website/website/versioned_docs/version-fils_en/project/index.md

     - functional diagram
 - software source code

-The repositories will be checked by the lab professor at during lab reserved for the project.
-Uploading code on the last day of the software milestone is not allowed. **The professor will check that students have **submitted regularly commits** to the repository.
+The repositories will be checked by the lab assistant at during lab reserved for the project.
+Uploading code on the last day of the software milestone is not allowed. **The assistant** will check that students have **submitted regular commits** to the repository.

 Students will have to build and showcase the hardware with the running software at PM Fair.
 On the presentation day, **students will upload the source code to the hardware** and the demo will be done live in front of the committee.